DeveloperAlly/PerformanceTesting/README.md

 # Basic Performance Testing of EVM-Compatible Networks

+This code simply times how long a network takes to make a function call to a contract and return the results. ```PerformanceTest.sol```

+The function call is made 10 times and the average time is taken from there and results written to a file. ```performance-results-$NETWORK_NAME.json```

 Just run the following code for the network defined in hardhat.config

 ```npx hardhat run scripts/performanceTest.js --network $NETWORK_NAME```